hammamimed/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

        * - NULL
          - This student signed up before this information was collected.

-**History**: This information began to be collected after the transition from MITx to edX; prototype course students have NULL for this field.
+**History**: Data began to be collected in this column after the transition from MITx to edX; prototype course students have NULL for this field.

 -------
 goals